 No. The title company must count the course as one of its sponsorship opportunities.
 It’s considered a donation or contribution for an educational seminar.
 See WAC 284-29-220(6)(b) (leg.wa.gov) for details.

 4. Can a home warranty company that's affiliated with a title company give away free items of value the title company cannot give to producers?
-For example, free marketing templates the producer can customize with his or her contact information.
+For example, free marketing templates the producer can customize with their contact information.

 Yes, but only if the items are not given by, through, or in conjunction with the title company or its employees, agents, etc. The title inducement requirements don't apply to home warranty salespeople, but they do apply to title companies and their employees.
 See RCW 48.29.210 (leg.wa.gov) for details.